 Then you want to measure out your wax using a digital scale (I use the same one I do for making cold process soap).
 Once you have the right amount of wax, add it into whatever you are going to use to melt it.
 Then put the container/pot into the boiling water and wait for it to melt completely.

-If you want to increase the scent given off by your candles you can put essential oils on your wicks.
+If you want to increase the scent given off by your candles you can put some of your chosen oil on your wicks.
 To do this just pour some in a glass or ceramic container and pull the wicks through and set aside.
 As I mentioned I love the wood wicks and I wasn’t sure about putting the oils on them.
 In hindsight, I wish I had tried it.
 So I will definitely give it a go with my next batch.
 But I will most likely just drip a few drops along the length of the wood wicks.
 This is because the wood will be much more absorbent than the regular wicks.

 Then it’s time to leave them to set!
 Once they are all done, you can trim the wicks leaving at about 1/4″ above the surface of the wax.
 All that is left to do is light these bad boys and impress your friends!